Rita Ora Shows Off Platform Snakeskin Boots & Blue Jeans In Playful Mirror Selfie

 The “Girls” singer pulled her slightly wavy, blond tresses up and back into a dramatic half-up hairstyle, accessorizing the look with small, sparkling stud earrings.

 In the first shot, the British chanteuse leaned on her left side with her wrist under her chin and her stylish boots in full view.
-For the second image, she crouched up and looked in the mirror, with her right knee on the counter and her left one up, her arm draped casually over her knee.
+For the second image, she crouched up and looked in the mirror with her right knee on the counter, and her left one up, her arm draped casually over her knee.
 In the third pic in the set, Rita playfully made a kissing face at her reflection, putting her red phone case with “Rita” scripted in yellow on display with the phone’s rainbow-colored key ring dangling over her leg.

 As with many of Rita’s fashion-forward posts, this Instagram upload got a lot of love from fans.
 Within hours, more than 127,000 people liked the series and 780 users commented.
 Many of Rita’s admirers raved about the outfit while others wondered what she had been up to behind-the-scenes.